Strikes Property Solutions Group Website Terms & Conditions

 5.6.
 The Customer shall, at its own expense execute all documents and do all acts and things reasonably required by the Supplier to give effect to the Services and shall provide access to all information and documentation which is within its possession which is reasonably required by the Supplier to enable the Supplier to fulfil its obligations.

 6.1.
 The Charges for the Services;

-(a) shall be as stated on the Order in accordance with the Supplier’s current price list as shown on the Supplier’s website or, if no fixed Charges are stated or the Customer requires services outside the scope of the Service, on a time and materials basis calculated in accordance with the Supplier’s standard daily fee rates, as set out on the Supplier’s website; and
+- shall be as stated on the Purchase Order in accordance with the Supplier’s current price list as shown on the Supplier’s website or, if no fixed Charges are stated or the Customer requires services outside the scope of the Services, on a time and materials basis calculated in accordance with the Supplier’s standard daily fee rates, as set out on the Supplier’s website;

 (b) in addition, the Supplier shall be entitled to charge the Customer for any expenses reasonably incurred by Supplier or the individuals whom the Supplier engages in connection with the Services including, but not limited to, travelling expenses, court fees, and for the cost of services provided by third parties and required by the Supplier for the performance of the Services.

 6.2.
 The Supplier shall invoice the Customer on the earlier of completion of the Services monthly in arrears.